Physics & Engineering Summer Research

 Laura Wetzel worked as an intern at Los Alamos National Lab in Los Alamos, New Mexico, in the Shock and Detonation group.
 She built and programmed a white-light spectral-interferometer in order to calibrate spectrometers for an ultrafast dynamic ellipsometry experiment.
 She also modified a computer program which simulates a laser-shocked thin film of liquid, to account for possible volume-changing chemical reactions which could occur behind the shock front in the film.

 Nathan Wichman and Lawrence Dennis worked at Cornell College, making Dye Sensitized Solar Cells (DSSC) from scratch and measuring and modeling their electrical characteristics and efficiencies.
 They made refinements to an electrochemical impedence spectrometer (EIS) to measure detailed electrical characteristics of the solar cells.
+Nathan graduated in 2014.

 Kathleen Ellis spent the summer at the University of Florida, Gainesville.
 Kathleen used the computer program Octave to numerically calculate the electrical characteristics of a photovoltaic cell made of a mixture of two different organic semiconductor materials.
 The electrical characteristics depend on the shape of the interface between the materials, which can be modeled as a diode and resistor network.
-Kathleen is currently pursuing a Master’s in Sustainable Engineering at Rochester Institute of Technology.
+Kathleen received a Master’s in Sustainable Engineering at Rochester Institute of Technology.